integreat-io/map-transform/README.md

 The `sort` transformer will sort the array at the given `path`, in the direction given by `asc`.
 The default direction is ascending (`asc` is `true` by default).

 When no `path` is given, the sort is performed on the array in pipeline.
+Note that `path` needs to be a dot notation path when specified, it cannot be a full pipeline.

 Example: